Security engineering

 Security engineering is the process of incorporating security controls into an information system so that the controls become an integral part of the system's operational capabilities.
 It is similar to other systems engineering activities in that its primary motivation is to support the delivery of engineering solutions that satisfy pre-defined functional and user requirements, but it has the added dimension of preventing misuse and malicious behavior.
 Those constraints and restrictions are often asserted as a security policy.

-In one form or another, security engineering has existed as an informal field of study for several centuries.
-For example, the fields of locksmithing and security printing have been around for many years.
+Cybersecurity engineering and privacy engineering focus on information security, computer security, and network security, including protecting data from unauthorized access, use, disclosure, destruction, modification, or disruption to access.
+Physical security involves deterring attackers from accessing a facility, resource, or information stored on physical media.
+Security engineering involves aspects of social science, psychology (such as designing a system to "fail well", instead of trying to eliminate all sources of error), economics (see economics of security), mathematics, and architecture.
+Some of the techniques used, such as fault tree analysis, are derived from safety engineering.

+History

+Early forms of security engineering include the fields of locksmithing, security printing, and cryptography.
 The concerns for modern security engineering and computer systems were first solidified in a RAND paper from 1967, "Security and Privacy in Computer Systems" by Willis H. Ware.
-This paper, later expanded in 1979, provided many of the fundamental information security concepts, labelled today as Cybersecurity, that impact modern computer systems, from cloud implementations to embedded IoT.
+This paper, later expanded in 1979, provided many of the fundamental information security concepts, labelled today as cybersecurity, that impact modern computer systems, from cloud implementations to embedded IoT.

-Recent catastrophic events, most notably 9/11, have made security engineering quickly become a rapidly-growing field.
-In fact, in a report completed in 2006, it was estimated that the global security industry was valued at US $150 billion.

-Security engineering involves aspects of social science, psychology (such as designing a system to "fail well", instead of trying to eliminate all sources of error), and economics as well as physics, chemistry, mathematics, criminology architecture, and landscaping.

-Some of the techniques used, such as fault tree analysis, are derived from safety engineering.

-Other techniques such as cryptography were previously restricted to military applications.
 One of the pioneers of establishing security engineering as a formal field of study is Ross Anderson.

+In the 1970s, the introduction of the first public-key cryptosystems, such as the RSA algorithm, was a significant milestone, enabling secure communications between parties that did not share a previously established secret.
+During the 1980s, the expansion of local area networks (LANs) and the emergence of multi-user operating systems, such as UNIX, highlighted the need for more sophisticated access controls and system audits.

+In the 21st century, the field of cybersecurity engineering expanded to tackle sophisticated threats, including state-sponsored attacks, ransomware, and phishing.
+The integration of frameworks such as the NIST Cybersecurity Framework allowed for a more comprehensive approach that has included technical defense, prevention, response, and incident recovery.

+Principles

+Cybersecurity engineering principles support creating resilient systems capable of withstanding and responding to cyber threats, including: